MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L06_Deploy_Docker_containers_to_Azure_App_Service_web_apps.md

 ### Exercise 1: Import and run the CI pipeline

-In this exercise, you will import and run the CI pipeline that builds a custom Docker image and pushes it to Azure Container Registry.
+In this exercise, you will configure the service connection with your Azure Subscription then import and run the CI pipeline.

 #### Task 1: Import and run the CI pipeline